Tommy5044/Digital-forensic-lab-experiments-/DF lab experiments/exp1.md

 4.  **Acquisition:**
     * Initiate the imaging process by clicking "Start."
 FTK Imager will begin to create the bit-for-bit copy.
 ![alt text](<screenshot/Screenshot 2025-08-31 191648.png>)

     * As the imaging progresses, FTK Imager will calculate a **hash value** (MD5 and/or SHA1) of the source data.

+### Result
+The acquisition successfully produced a forensically sound image, confirmed by identical MD5 and SHA1 hash values between the source device and the final image.
+This verifies the data's integrity and its suitability as evidence.